mattyv/ilp_for/README.md

 clang++ -std=C++20 -DILP_MODE_SIMPLE -O0 -g mycode.cpp
 ```

-...all macros then expand to simple `for` loops with the same semantics.
+...bascially this just turns the macros back into simple `for` loops with the same semantics. <<insert example>>

 ### LoopType Reference

-When using `_AUTO` variants, you need to specify a 'LoopType' to auto-select the optimal unroll factor:
+When using `_AUTO` variants, you **must** to specify a 'LoopType' to auto-select the optimal unroll factor:

 | LoopType | Operation | Use Case |
 |----------|-----------|----------|